elingan/deploy-firebase-functions/README.md

-# Deploy to Firebase Functions for Node14
+# Deploy to Firebase Functions for Node14 (with Firebase environment configuration)

 A GitHub Action to deploy to Firebase Cloud Functions for Node14.